-Parenting is especially difficult when a neurodivergent child experiences symptoms of an overactive nervous system that get labeled as behavioral issues or neuropsychiatric disorder.
+Parenting is especially difficult when a neurodivergent child experiences symptoms of an overactive nervous system that get labeled as behavioral issues or neuropsychiatric disorders.

-I don't have simple or easy answers, but I do have a lot of insights from years of the journey with my family and clients.
+I don't have simple or easy answers, but I do have a lot of insights from years of the journey with my family and many families-clients.

 2) Meltdowns, Stress, and Grounding